 This cheesecake has just the right balance between a creamy, dense texture and rich, tangy flavor.

-There are 2 main components to a cheesecake: the crust and the filling.
+There are 2 main components to a baked cheesecake: the crust and the filling.

 Step 1: Make the crust

-A graham cracker crust is standard for cheesecake, and it's quick to make.
+A graham cracker crust is standard for homemade cheesecake recipes, and it's quick to make.
 Plus, baking the graham cracker crust sets it and keeps it from getting soggy or shifting when the cheesecake batter is added.

 Mix graham cracker crumbs with melted butter and sugar (photo 1), then tamp down well into a 9-inch round springform pan.
 Use a pastry tart tamper, the bottom of a measuring cup, or a straight sided glass tumbler to pack the crust down tightly (photo 2).
 Let the crust cool completely before adding the filling.